-The school retains the key to wandering in a world without dreams: the resolution to erase boredom from a luxurious land-scape.
+The school retains the key to wandering in a world without dreams: the resolution to erase boredom from a luxurious landscape.
 The will to be happy will banish polluting factories, intensive agriculture, prisons of all kinds, maggoty business offices, warehouses of adulterated products, and the pulpits of political, bureaucratic, ecclesiastic "truths" that call the spirit to mechanize the body and condemn it to rot away in the inhuman.

 Stimulated by experiences of revolution, Saint-Just wrote: "Happiness is a new idea in Europe."
-He wrote this line two centuries before the idea became a desire and demanded an individual and collective self-realization.
+He wrote this line two that forced labor separates us from nature and from ourselves with a ripping up felt inside, a discomfort that we had for so long perceived as an existential torment, a suffering of being itself.